-a) A customer visits a Host website and, through contextually relevant content, becomes interested in a product offered.

-- b) The customer selects the item(s) that she wishes to purchase by clicking a product image, banner-style link, or text link, or other offer format taking her to a dynamically generated web pages which retain the look and feel of the referring Host and are served by the e-commerce outsource provider. - c) The customer browses through the products offered, indicating which items are to be purchased and in what quantities via forms on-screen.
+- a) A customer visits a Host website and, through contextually relevant content, becomes interested in a product offered. - b) The customer selects the item(s) that she wishes to purchase by clicking a product image, banner-style link, or text link, or other offer format taking her to a dynamically generated web pages which retain the look and feel of the referring Host and are served by the e-commerce outsource provider. - c) The customer browses through the products offered, indicating which items are to be purchased and in what quantities via forms on-screen.
 Selected items appear within the shopping cart at the top of the shopping interface.
 The user remains on the product screen without ever being involuntarily removed to a detailed shopping cart-only screen, representing a significant enhancement over most shopping cart technology in place today.
 When all desired products are selected, the customer initiates the checkout procedure, never leaving the Host website. - d) The secure checkout interface appears, still consistent in look and feel with the Host's referring website.
 The customer completes the order form, provides all billing and shipping information required, confirms the items selected for purchase, and remits credit card information for payment processing. - e) Assuming the payment method is authorized, the customer is returned to another section of the Host's website, possibly just returning to the page in which the offer was placed, as determined by the Host. - f) The e-commerce outsource provider passes the order to the Merchant in real time.
-The credit card may be charged at this point or upon confirmation of shipment. - 40 g) The Merchant receives and logs the order. - h) The Merchant then assembles and ships the order to the customer, keeping the outsource provider apprised of the order status. - Periodically, the outsource provider will remit payment to the Merchant for that period's filled orders. - j) Periodically, the outsource provider will remit payment to Hosts for all commissions earned in the prior period.
+The credit card may be charged at this point or upon confirmation of shipment - 50 g) The Merchant receives and logs the order. - h) The Merchant then assembles and ships the order to the customer, keeping the outsource provider apprised of the - i) Periodically, the outsource provider will remit payment to the Merchant for that period's filled orders. - j) Periodically, the outsource provider will remit payment to Hosts for all commissions earned in the prior period.
+Host Process Flow a) Hosts are recruited from three sources: direct recruiting, in which the Host prospect is identified by and approached by an e-commerce outsource provider representative; passive recruiting, in which the Host has been referred to the outsource provider by other Hosts, relevant meta-sites (sites that contain lists of and links to other sites/services), or other sources; and Host Agent recruits, in which a specialized third party Agent identifies and approaches Host prospects.
+In many cases, the use of online signup forms and brochures may be a factor in recruitment